 friend: 30 days

 | You confess

 || you: 90 days

 | you: 5 yrs.

 friend: 5 yrs.

 The best strategy here is clearly 4 — for neither of you to confess.
 This is optimal both from the standpoint of selfish and altruistic motivation.
-The paradox is that people in this situation predictably end up in scenario 3.
-Here that means both of you go to jail for 5 years, when you both could have gotten off with 30-day sentences.
+The paradox is that people in this situation predictably end up in scenario 3 (confess/confess).
+So both of you go to jail for 5 years, when you both could have gotten off with 30-day sentences.